Accessing software

 a software package will break others that depend on it.
 Two of the most famous examples are Python 2

 and 3 and C compiler versions.
-Python 3 famously provides a python
+Python 3 famously provides a python command that conflicts with

 that provided by Python 2.
 Software compiled against a newer version of the C libraries and then

-used when they are not present will result in a nasty 'GLIBCXX_3.4.20' not found
+used when they are not present will result in a nasty 'GLIBCXX_3.4.20' not found error, for

 instance.